Image: ©Riccardo Banfi

 March 2025, THF Radio, Berlin, Germany.

-Collective Hand-Building Workshop in Tangier.
+Collective Hand-Building in Tangier.

 In January 2024 in Tangier, in collaboration with the American Language Center and the Tangier American Legation, Yeddin led a series of three workshops inviting teenagers and young adults to explore for the first time pottery.